-To opt out of the Optum Rx Automatic Refill Program that automatically prepares mailorder refills, please call the Optum Rx Pharmacy Help Desk within three business days of the refill.
+To opt out of our program OptumRx Automatic Refill Program that automatically prepares mail-order refills, please contact OptumRx Pharmacy Help Desk within three business days of the refill.
 Optum can be reached at 866-325-7344, 24 hours a day, 7 days a week.